 You’ll have two reject options when using the Article Transfer Service:

 Reject Unsuitable – use this for all articles that do not meet the editorial threshold of your journal or are out of scope.
 Unless your initial review has already identified concerns about the soundness of a paper, this will be the default reject decision.

 Reject Unsound – use this for unsound articles only; where the article in question should NOT be published because you have concerns over the method, research question or conclusions

 The option you choose will not be visible to authors; they will continue to receive a standard reject decision.
-When you select the ‘Reject Unsuitable’ option, authors of these papers will be contacted with a selection of suitable alternative Taylor & Francis journals to consider.
+When you select the ‘Reject Unsuitable’ option, authors of these papers may be contacted with a selection of suitable alternative Taylor & Francis journals to consider.